nicholascloud/jsdoc3-dash/README.md

 ## Installing

-### From the jsdoc3 docset feed
+### From the JSDoc docset feed

 1. Open Dash
 2. Go to `Dash -> Preferences -> Downloads` and click the `+` icon (Add docset feed) in the lower-left of the dialog
-3. Enter the feed URL: `https://raw.github.com/nicholascloud/jsdoc3-dash/master/feeds/jsdoc3.xml`
+3. Enter the feed URL: `https://raw.github.com/nicholascloud/jsdoc3-dash/master/feeds/JSDoc.xml`
 4. Click the `Install` button when the docset appears in the dialog

 When the docset is updated, the version number in the feed file will be incremented and you will receive the update automatically.

 ### From github sources

-Make sure Dash is installed and double-click on `build/jsdoc3.docset` in Finder.
+Make sure Dash is installed and double-click on `build/jsdoc.docset` in Finder.

 Alternatively:

 1. Open Dash
 2. Go to `Dash -> Preferences -> Docsets` and click the `+` icon (Add Docset) in the lower-left of the dialog
 3. Navigate to the project `build` directory
-4. Choose the `jsdoc3.docset` directory to include in your Dash docsets
+4. Choose the `jsdoc.docset` directory to include in your Dash docsets